-- Usually, a buyer is required to pay PMI when he/ she pays less than a 20% down payment for purchasing a home.
-However, as this serves as part of the down payment, he/ she can avoid paying PMI.
+- Usually, a buyer requires to pay PMI when he/ she pays less than a 20% down payment for purchasing a home.
+However, as this is part of the down payment, he/ she can avoid paying PMI.

-- Many people consider their family home to be an important part of their heritage.
-A transaction provides them the opportunity to keep the home within the family itself.
+- Many people consider their family home an important part of their heritage.
+A transaction allows them to keep the home within the family.

 Some of the major disadvantages are as follows:

 - The two parties involved in a gift of equity transaction require a contract between them, which means either one or both parties may have to pay legal fees to draft the contract.

 - As per the IRS, if the value of the gift exceeds $15,000, the seller must file a gift tax return.
 This creates an additional burden for the seller.

 - Given that a gift of equity transaction brings down the sale price of a home, there is a risk that it could also impact the real estate market in the neighborhood.

 Some of the key takeaways of the article are:

 - It refers to selling a residential property to a family member at a price well below its current market value.
 Usually, it involves parents selling homes to their children.

 - The lenders usually allow the gift of equity value to be considered as part of the down payment on the home loan.